 IHA continues to be a qualified entity in Idaho’s State Rural Health Plan to perform the CMS-required biennial credentialing reviews.
 IHA's quality team has the expertise and resources needed for you to meet the CAH Conditions of Participation and stay up to date on federal and state credentialing guidelines.

 IHA continues to be a qualified entity in Idaho’s State Rural Health Plan to perform the CMS-required annual quality reviews.
-IHA's quality team has the expertise and resources needed for you to meet the CAH Conditions of Participation and stay up to date on federal and state guidelines.
+IHA's quality team has the expertise and resources needed to assist you in meeting the CAH Conditions of Participation and stay up to date on federal and state guidelines.

 Assuring that all rules are met with Medicare’s complex Swing Bed program can be a difficult task.
-IHA’s team can help assure your hospital is meeting the CMS Conditions of Participation that are required under Appendix W and PP when moving patients from acute hospital care to skilled care while still in the hospital.
-Success in this areas allows hospitals to assist patients in reaching their highest potential for health and independence prior to returning to home.
+IHA’s team can help assure your hospital is meeting the CMS Conditions of Participation that are required under Appendix W and PP when moving patients from acute to skilled care.
+Success in this area allows hospitals to assist patients in reaching their highest potential for health and independence prior to returning to home.